AAM77/AAM77.github.io/_posts/2018-07-29-building_my_hearth_and_home_inventory_sorter.markdown

 Also, I don't go into too much detail in this blog.
 I am going to make a video that outlines everything.
 It was a long process and I encountered several headache inducing issues that I eventually figured out.
 I will link to the video at a future date.

+The link to web-app on heroku is: https://hh-inventorysorter-sinatra.herokuapp.com/

-My next step is to deploy it to Heroku and then work on the app again after graduation to improve it.
+My next step is to work on the app again after graduation to improve it.

 ### ** [ The Long Version ] **